gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

 use flight_db;
 ```

-and perform a `show tables` to prove that the table is in fact permanent
+and perform a `show tables;` to prove that the table is in fact permanent

 ```bash
 spark-sql> show tables;